 Member, Mt.
 Olive AME Zion Church and Cultural Ambassador to the Yale Clinical Research program

-Ms. Saunders became a Cultural Ambassador because being on the front lines of nursing in an inner city hospital made her painfully aware of the disparities in healthcare.
-She views the program as a way to bridge some of these gaps in healthcare.
+Ms. Saunders has been a Cultural Ambassador with the Clinical Research Program at Yale since 2011.
+She has dedicated herself to this work since being on the front lines of nursing in an inner city hospital made her painfully aware of the disparities in healthcare.
+She views the program as a way to bridge some of the gaps in healthcare.
 Working with Yale has increased her awareness of many healthcare issues and made her cognizant of the vast opportunities that Yale offers to her community.

 Irene is an active member of Mt.
 Olive A.M.E.
 Zion church, where she serves as the President of the Stewardess Board, Vice President of the Scholarship Committee, also as a Deaconess, Trustee and Usher.

 She has established a rapport with the elderly that attend the Mt.
 Olive AME Zion church Senior Center and they look forward to her visits, where she provides blood pressure screenings and information for healthy living.
 Irene has recently retired from her 35-year nursing career at St. Mary’s Hospital and has decided to move into community health care work which is her passion.